Karolis Požela: Execution and legacy

 On 17 December 1926, Lithuanian military organized a coup to overthrow President Kazys Grinius and Prime Minister Mykolas Sleževičius and install Antanas Smetona.
-Military's rationale for the coup, which started the 14-year authoritarian regime of Smetona and his Lithuanian Nationalist Union, was that the Bolsheviks were planning a revolt that threatened Lithuania's independence and that a new stronger government was needed to eliminate this threat.
+The military's rationale for the coup, which started the 14-year authoritarian regime of Smetona and his Lithuanian Nationalist Union, was that the Bolsheviks were planning a revolt that threatened Lithuania's independence and that a new stronger government was needed to eliminate this threat.
 As a result, some 350 communists were arrested (a number of them imprisoned in the newly established Varniai concentration camp).
 Six communists – Karolis Požela, Juozas Greifenbergeris, Kazys Giedrys, Rapolas Čarnas (Rafail Čiornyj), Faivušas Abramavičius, and Ipolitas Šeluga – were tried by a military court.
 The first four received death sentences and were shot by a firing squad on 27 December in the Sixth Fort of the Kaunas Fortress.
 Abramavičius was sentenced to life imprisonment (released in 1933) and Šeluga to eight years of hard labor (released in 1929).
 The seventh man, Pijus Glovackas, was also sentenced to death on 5 February 1927, but his sentence was commuted to life imprisonment and he was released in 1939.
 Historians found no credible evidence that the communists indeed were planning a coup.

 Known as the four communards (keturi komunarai), the four executed communists became the martyrs of CPL with annual commemorative events.
 In 1947, their remains were exhumed, cremated, and the burial urns were transferred to a garden of the Vytautas the Great War Museum.
-In 1973, a monument by sculptors Bronius Vyšniauskas and Napoleonas Petrulis was erected in the Ramybė Park.
+In 1973, a monument by sculptors Bronius Vyšniauskas and Napoleonas Petrulis was erected in Ramybė Park.
 The monument also acted as a columbarium for the urns.
 After Lithuania declared independence in 1990, the monument was removed and is now on display at Grūtas Park.
 The urns were buried in Šančiai Military Cemetery.

 In 1965, Požela's birthplace was transformed into a memorial museum.
-His bust was erected in Pakruojis in 1971.
+A bust of him was erected in Pakruojis in 1971.
 A district, printing press, and street in Kaunas, school in Linkuva, park in Šiauliai, street in Vilnius, several kolkhozes, and other objects were named in Požela's honor.
 They were renamed after Lithuania regained independence.
-His collective works were published in 1966 and a biography by Jonas Arvasevičius in 1976.
-During his life, Požela edited at least 13 legal and four illegal communist periodicals and publications and published about 200 articles.
+His collective works were published in 1966 and a biography by Jonas Arvasevičius was published in 1976.
+During his life, Požela edited at least 13 legal and 4 illegal communist periodicals and publications and published about 200 articles.